troperville

 Enforced Method Acting

-Enforced Method Acting: noun — An acting technique in which actors give a life-like, realistic performance because no one warned them what was going to happen.
+Enforced Method Acting: (noun): An acting technique in which actors give a life-like, realistic performance by actually experiencing the emotional conditions under which the character operates.

 Enforced Method Acting does not mean long term method acting the director forces the actors to do.